 It’s old school, retro, and sooooo old fashioned which means it’s an idea ripe for becoming a hot trend.
 Who doesn’t appreciate someone who took the time to make them delicious homemade marshmallows?

-Host that holiday gathering, but without apology…skip the cooking.
+Host that holiday gathering, but skip cooking without apologies.
 Do something unexpected like cater Mexican from your favorite restaurant.
 You can always add little holiday flourishes (stud guacamole with pomegranate seeds).

 For dessert, how about a plain cheesecake from your favorite restaurant or bakery?
 A few topping options on the side so everyone can enjoy their favorite, and you’re a hero.